 If you do not have a Raspberry Pi, don’t worry; there will be many available for each tutorial session plus another few in the Show & Tell room, in addition to whatever other attendees bring.

 For tutorial leaders, there are several large screen HDMI monitors (>150cm/60ins) in each lab, in addition to the workstations.
 There is one input in each lab which controls all large-screens in that room.
 Please arrive early to check that your equipment functions as expected.

 WiFi is usually available but you should not rely on it.
 The network name is usually cotswoldjam.org and the password is usually displayed on the big screens in the Show & Tell room, or ask a volunteer member of staff.

 Please mark your name or initials on any equipment of value that you bring along.
 For lost property after the event, email firstname.lastname@example.org .

-The Waterworth Building is fully accessible, refurbished to a high standard in August 2015 with a ramp to the front door and level access throughout the ground floor.
-All Cotswold Raspberry Jam events take place on the ground floor.
+The Waterworth Building is fully accessible, refurbished to a high standard in August 2015 with a ramp to the front door and level access throughout.
 There is an accessible loo on the ground floor.
 There is a good-sized modern lift to the first floor, with buttons accessible to wheelchair users.
 Some of the rooms can get busy and chairs do get moved about; if you have trouble making a path for your wheelchair, ask a volunteer member of staff to move people or furniture out of your way.